hmdqr/wp-login-form-shortcode/readme.md

 # Login Form Shortcode

-A simple plugin that adds a shortcode for displaying a login form that is optimized for screen reader users.

-## Description

-This plugin adds a shortcode for displaying a login form that is optimized for screen reader users.
-The form includes additional accessibility features such as aria-describedby attributes and screen-reader-text elements, which provide additional context and instructions for screen reader users.
+This plugin adds a shortcode for displaying a login form that is optimized for screen reader users and allows users to add custom text to the form.
+It also includes support for the Polylang plugin, which allows users to translate the form into multiple languages.
+We welcome any contributions that can help improve this plugin!

-To use the shortcode, simply add `[login_form]` to any post or page.
-The login form will be displayed for logged out users, and will be hidden for logged in users.

 ## Installation

 1. Upload the plugin files to the `/wp-content/plugins/login-form-shortcode` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the shortcode `[login_form]` to display the login form in any post or page.
+3. Use the shortcode `[login_form]` in your post or page content to display the login form.

 ## Frequently Asked Questions

-### Can I customize the login form?
+### Can I customize the text that appears on the login form?

-Yes, you can customize the login form by modifying the plugin code.
-The form fields and layout can be modified by editing the `login_form_shortcode()` function in the plugin file.
+Yes, you can add custom text to the login form by including it as content within the shortcode.
+For example: `[login_form]This is some custom text.[/login_form]` If you do not want to include any custom text, you can simply use the shortcode without any content.

-### Will this plugin work with my theme?
+### Does this plugin support multiple languages?

-This plugin should work with most WordPress themes.
-However, some themes may include custom login forms or styles that may conflict with the plugin.
-If you encounter any issues with the plugin, you can try deactivating your theme or contacting the theme author for support.
+Yes, this plugin includes support for the Polylang plugin, which allows users to translate the form into multiple languages.

+### How can I improve the security of the login form?

+This plugin includes several security measures such as a nonce field and SSL/TLS protection, but there are additional steps you can take to further secure your login form.
+Some options include implementing two-factor authentication, monitoring for suspicious login activity, and regularly updating your WordPress installation and plugins.

 ## Changelog

+### 1.1
+- Added support for the Polylang plugin, allowing users to translate the form into multiple languages.
+- Improved security measures such as a nonce field and SSL/TLS protection to help prevent hacking attempts and man-in-the-middle attacks.

 ### 1.0
-* Initial release.
+- Initial release of the plugin.